ICP-Y2/workshop-week-2-BipinKoirala7/README.md

 **2.2.
 Learning Reflection**

 Write a brief note about the results of the Parallel Battery Combination simulation.
+When connecting the positive and negative terminals of the battery and connecting the positive and negative terminals of the battery pack of the multimeter, it shows the current flow value is 1.5 V.

 ```
 ### 3. Simulation 3: Simulating a simple electric circuit
 **3.1.
 Simulating a simple electric circuit by connecting components directly.**

-Refer to the given circuit diagrams and mentioned steps to simulate a simple electric circuit.
+Refer to the given circuit diagrams and the mentioned steps to simulate a simple electric circuit.

-Create a corresponding circuit with specific components as shown in the following circuit diagram and try to simulate the circuit by changing the resistance value of the resistor.
-The intensity of LED light must vary while changing the resistance of the resistor.
+Create a corresponding circuit with specific components as shown in the following circuit diagram, and try to simulate the circuit by changing the resistance value of the resistor.
+The intensity of the LED light must vary while changing the resistance of the resistor.

 <img width="349" height="337" alt="image" src="https://github.com/user-attachments/assets/162c71ab-70ce-41f5-bd4d-d8a011ac6263" />